DAWN OF A NEW ERA . . . final batch of multi-energy cancer machines arrives - Zimbabwe Situation

 This development comes barely a month after the President commissioned the refurbished Adlam House and trainee nurses’ block at Parirenyatwa, where he vowed that the Presidential Hospital Renovation Programme will systematically upgrade health infrastructure across every district nationwide to achieve Vision 2030 targets.

-There had been growing concerns that geopolitical tensions in the Middle East, particularly around the critical Strait of Hormuz maritime route involving regional powers, would indefinitely stall the delivery of the equipment from the Netherlands.
+There had been growing concerns that geopolitical tensions in the Middle East, particularly around the critical Strait of Hormuz maritime route involving regional powers, would indefinitely stall the delivery of the equipment.

 However, in an exclusive interview on Friday, Health and Child Care Minister Dr Douglas Mombeshora revealed that the Government has intervened to eliminate any logistical bottlenecks.